Xamplez/Xamplez/README.md

 As you can imagine, using the great power of Github API, from your Root Gist(s), you can then find all code snippets about your topic.

-> This is the only mandatory rule for now!
-Now too constraining, isn't it?

 <br/>
 ## What's Xamplez.io out-of-the-box ?